September 22nd 2016 - London, UK10.00am - 5.00pm

-The sessions will be run on a very informal and friendly basis in group sessions but with plenty of opportunities for the students to benefit from smaller group work, one-to-one (or even 2 to 1) tuition on a specific tune or aspect from John’s repertoire.
+The sessions are run on a very informal and friendly basis in group sessions but with plenty of opportunities for the students to benefit from smaller group work and one-to-one tuition on a specific tune or aspect from John’s repertoire.

-Remy Froissart, being an “early renbournist” (discovering John’s music in 1967) is a full time teacher (guitar and harmony), and has long experience in teaching this unique guitar style.
-John says - "If I wanted to learn to play the guitar like me, I'd go to Remy".
+Remy, being an “early Renbournist” (discovering John’s music in 1967) is a full time teacher (guitar and harmony), and has long experience in teaching this unique guitar style.
+John once said - "If I wanted to learn to play the guitar like me, I'd go to Remy".
 Remy did some of the earliest transcriptions of John's work back in the 70's.

-Mike has been playing the Folk Baroque guitar for four and a half decades and became a friend of John's back in the 80's (as senior mastering engineer at the legendary Trident Studios in London back in the day and worked with John on the early digital re-releases of the Pentangle/Renbourn/Jansch Transatlantic recordings - a special treat for a fanatical Folk Baroque player/engineer).
+Mike has been playing the Folk Baroque guitar for four and a half decades and became a friend of John's back in the 80's (as senior mastering engineer at the legendary Trident Studios in London back in the day working with John on the early digital re-releases of the Pentangle/Renbourn/Jansch Transatlantic recordings - a special treat for a fanatical Folk Baroque player/sound engineer).

 The idea is to give the solo guitarist directions on developing their playing and an approach to achieving their own high quality recordings whether for home use, distribution or as a valuable self-teaching aid.